bugok/blog/content/post/be_nice.md

 tags:
 - culture
 summary: When you really to blow up at someone, this is the exact moment where you should be really nice to them.
+description: When you really to blow up at someone, this is the exact moment where you should be really nice to them.
 ---

 This statement was given in a 'conflict resolution' class I took a few months ago.
 I don't remember much about that class, but this statement stuck.
 Mostly, I think, is because I sometimes don't do it - but when I do - I feel really good about myself.